wp-plugins/custom-login/readme.txt

 == Frequently Asked Questions ==

 = Is there a PRO version? =
-Why yes there is, you can purchase the [PRO](http://thefrosty.com/product/wordpress-custom-login-pro) version on [http://thefrosty.com](http://thefrosty.com) starting at just $10.
+Why yes there is, you can purchase the [PRO](http://thefrosty.com/custom-login-pro) version on [http://thefrosty.com](http://thefrosty.com).

 = Why create this plugin? =
 I created this plugin to allow for custom login of any WordPress login screen.
 See working example at: [TheFrosty](http://thefrosty.com/wp-login.php?action=login).